 - Disney's Pinocchio.
 Pinocchio plays hooky from school and ends up being kidnapped and taken to Pleasure Island.
 His creator, the kindly woodcarver Gepetto goes looking for him and ends up getting trapped inside Monstro the whale.
 Pinocchio learns a lesson about being a good boy from the experience.

 - In Disney's Beauty and the Beast, the household staff are cursed, as well as the Beast himself.
 The musical version softens the collateral damage by having the staff discuss that they were the ones who turned the Beast into a spoiled brat in the first place.

 - This is parodied on The Simpsons: A "Treehouse of Horror" episode had a fortuneteller curse Homer's family because he insulted her.
 They suffer through freakish transformations, and Bart actually dies, but Homer goes on refusing to reverse the curse by apologizing because none of it's happening to him.
 It's especially egregious given that the apology would even resurrect Bart.

-- After Iroh's son died during the Earth Kingdom campaign, Iroh went into Heroic BSOD and wanted nothing to do with ruling the Fire Nation.
+- Avatar The Last Airbender: After Iroh's son died during the Earth Kingdom campaign, Iroh went into Heroic BSOD and wanted nothing to do with ruling the Fire Nation.
 His scheming brother Ozai tried to convince his father Azulon to name him as heir, Azulon did not take it well and ordered Ozai to kill his own firstborn, Zuko.
-And Ozai would cheerfully have done it too, but he made a deal with his wife: she would make an Untraceable Poison with which to kill Azulon, in exchange for letting Zuko live.
+And Ozai would cheerfully have done it too, but he made a deal with his wife: she would make an untraceable poison with which to kill Azulon, in exchange for letting Zuko live.
 Ursa then fled the Fire Nation, leaving Zuko a "Well Done, Son!"
 Guy, his sister Azula a Daddy's Little Villain, and Ozai free to continue trying to Take Over the World.